OCGWiki/ocgwiki.github.io/Idabus-UI/Modules.md

 ## Loading order
 - assets/translate/core/
-localisation resources for core components
+localization resources for core components

 - assets/translate/shared/
-localisation resources for shared components
+localization resources for shared components

 - app/customisation/assets/translate/
-localisation resources for custom components
+localization resources for custom components

 If a same translation (same translation key) is defined in multiple translation files, the translation in the later loaded file will overwrite the translation in the former loaded file.